The-Known-Galaxy/archives/sith/combat_studies/marks_of_contact/marks_of_contact.md

 Cho Mok, maiming of this nature should be done only if an opening exists and you should not think you can otherwise win the fight.

 Mou Kei:
-Mou Kei is a forbidden variant, literally meaning ìto dismemberî.
+Mou Kei is a forbidden variant, literally meaning ‚Äúto dismember‚Äù.
 It involves the act of cutting several limbs at once.
 You should never need to use Mou Kei against a living being given the many alternatives.

 Sai Cha:
-Sai Cha is the act of cutting an enemyís head from his shoulders.
+Sai Cha is the act of cutting an enemy‚Äôs head from his shoulders.
 This Mark Should not be used as the first solution, as there are eight more alternate Marks.
 But when required a lightsaber can also kill.
 If Shiak thrust through the heart cannot be done, this is the preferred method for fatality.